Skip to main content

 Marketplace listing1200 x 9004:330 MBFirst image is primary

-Page cover photo mobile trap: Facebook displays your Page cover at 820 x 312 on desktop and 640 x 360 on mobile - a completely different aspect ratio.
-Anything near the sides of your desktop cover will be clipped on mobile.
-Design your cover so the essential content sits in a center 640 x 312 zone that survives both crops.
+Page cover trap.
+Facebook shows the Page cover at 820 x 312 on desktop and 640 x 360 on mobile, a different aspect ratio entirely.
+Keep the essentials in a center 640 x 312 zone that survives both crops.

 FormatDimensions (px)Aspect RatioMax File SizeNotes